culturally/Github-Profile-Viewbot/README.md

 2. pip install aiohttp/asyncio/requests/colorama
 3. input your username
 ## Info
-Works with https://gpvc.arturio.dev but feel free to change the url
+Works with https://gpvc.arturio.dev but feel free to change the url.
+## I am not responsible for your actions!